- A Chronological Presentation

 were at this time not targets of the PLO's struggle

-Gaza as a base for guerilla operations into Israel,
+loss of Gaza in 1956 as a base for guerilla operations

-Jordan (the West Bank) and the Syrian Golan Heights
+into Israel, Jordan (the West Bank) and the Syrian

-on Israel.
-Israel reacted with attacks of retribution
+for attacks on Israel.
+Israel reacted with attacks

 aircraft destroyed on the